VieCut/VieCut/README.md

 * `-i` - Number of iterations (default: 1)
 * `-l` - Disable limiting of values in priority queue (only relevant for `noi` and `exact`, see [HNS'18])
 * `-p` - Use `p` processors (multiple values possible)
+* `-s` - Compute and save minimum cut.
+The cut will be written to disk in a file which contains one line per node, either `0` or `1` depending on which side of the cut the node is.

 The following command